 In conducting the budget process, the Commonwealth excludes from its forecast those "interfund" transactions within the budgeted funds that are included in this report; these transactions by their nature have no impact on the combined fund balance of the budgeted funds.
-The Budgeted Funds - Operations table isolates this "interfund" activity from the budgeted sources and subtracts this revenue and spending to align forecasts prepared during the budget process and in bond disclosure documents to actual amounts in this report.
-In FY19, transfers among the Budgeted Funds totaled \$1.993 billion, an increase of \$776 million, or 63.8%, from FY18, primarily due to transfers from the General Fund and other budgeted funds to the Stabilization Fund, resulting from increased capital gains taxes and the end of fiscal year's budget surplus, both of which are statutorily required to be deposited in the Stabilization Fund.
+The Budgeted Funds - Operations table isolates this "interfund" activity from the budgeted sources and subtracts this revenue and spending to align forecasts prepared during the budgeted Funds totaled \$1.993 billion, an increase of \$776 million, or 63.8%, from FY18, primarily due to transfers from the General Fund and other budgeted funds to the Stabilization Fund, resulting from increased capital gains taxes and the end of fiscal year's budget surplus, both of which are statutorily required to be deposited in the Stabilization Fund.

-A detailed list of these interfund transfers is included in $\underline{\text{Note 3}}$ of the financial statements and $\underline{\text{Schedule C}}$ of the Supplemental Information section of this report.
+A detailed list of these interfund transfers is included in Note 3 of the financial statements and Schedule C of the Supplemental Information section of this report.